General Loan FAQs

 Q: In which states does LYNK Capital lend?

-We currently lend in Delaware, Florida, Maryland, North Carolina, Pennsylvania, South Carolina, Virginia, and the District of Columbia.
+We currently lend in Delaware, Florida, Georgia, Maryland, New Jersey, North Carolina, Pennsylvania, South Carolina, Virginia, and the District of Columbia.

 Rehab & Construction Loan FAQs